Port Aransas, Texas was once known as the “Tarpon Capital of the World” from 1920-1940

 The primary objective of the Texas Tarpon Tagging Initiative (T3i) is to track the movements of tarpon in Texas waters using acoustic and satellite telemetry.
 Our research will provide critical information about short- and long-term movements of tarpon along the Texas coast, and determine the origin and residency patterns of tarpon found in the NW Gulf.
 We also hope to expand the scope of this research to identify essential habitats of tarpon in Texas waters and the environmental conditions that define highly suitable habitats.

 Figure 2.
 Tarpon tagging in action off Galveston, Texas.
-Arrow indicates location where acoustic transmitter was inserted.
+Arrow indicates location where the acoustic transmitter was inserted.

 Figure 3.
 Map of receiver locations in the Texas Coastal Array.